richardvanaalst/wordpress-setup/README.md

 WordPress setup
 ===============

 This WordPress setup is for creating a content website, not a blog.
-It has an automatic switch for various domains, to move it from a development environment (e.g. *localhost* or *dev.example.com*) to a staging or production server (*test.example.com* or *www.example.com*) more easily.
-And useful plugins and clean settings as well.
+It has an automatic switch for various domains, to move it from a development environment (e.g. *localhost* or *dev.example.com*) to a staging or production server (e.g. *test.example.com* or *www.example.com*) more easily.
+Includes useful plugins and clean settings as well.

 This setup is based on the Dutch version (nl_NL), but can be transformed into any language as needed.
 However, as this repository develops, I'll only add and modify files and settings according to the Dutch systems (time zone and date, custom post type names, etc.).
 If you want to translate this to another language, you're free to fork it, but you're on your own.
 Well, not completely, there's a big WordPress community waiting to help you: [Codex](http://codex.wordpress.org/) and [Forum](http://wordpress.org/support/).